1. Application Process

 4.1 Framing is the responsibility of the artist and must be of museum/gallery standard.

-4.2 All 2D artwork must be fitted with D hooks (min 15mm width).
-The artwork needs to hang as flat to the wall as possible.
-Experiment with the placement of hooks as heavy frames can sometimes hang too far forward.
+4.2 All 2D works must be fitted with D hooks (minimum 15mm width) placed so that the artwork hangs as flat to the wall as possible.
 Medium to large works need hooks placed approximately 100mm from the top of the work.
 Small works need hooks placed approximately 50mm from the top of the work.

-4.3 3D works must be able to be lifted by two people and have a mount/support that ensures stability of the work during the exhibition.
+4.3 3D works must suitable for lifting by two people and have a mount/support that ensures stability of the work during the exhibition.

-4.4 Prior liaison with the Galleries Officer is needed for large and/or heavy works and installations that have special installation requirements.
+4.4 Prior liaison with the Galleries Officer is needed for large and/or heavy works and any alternative installation requirements.

-4.5 Artworks must have the artist name and title of artwork written on the back of each work.
+4.5 All works must be labelled with the artist’s name and title of artwork.
 If the item is 3D please attach a label to the item.

 5 Gallery Services & Charges